-Being aware of risk factors that can cause a slip-and-fall accident is a major concern in all types of facilities.
+Being aware of risk factors that can cause slip-and-fall accidents should be a major concern in all types of facilities.
 According to forensic reviews of dozens of slip-and-fall injury accidents, these are the 10 most commonly associated risk factors for slips and falls:

 “Of particular concern is ‘surface conditions’ of the floor,” says Matt Morrison, communications manager for Kaivac.
 “Conventional floor mopping methods can spread soils over floors and create a slippery situation, changing the floor’s surface condition.
 Selecting alternative floor cleaning systems can enhance cleaning results and lower risks for slip-and-fall accidents.”